 Going back to the headline curiosity – “are you a better version of yourself when you’re alone?”
 From my perspective, it seems that, yes, I am.
 No longer do I walk on eggshells and pick up pieces of my tattered heart from the ground.
 The lump that lived in my throat has now gone and the pain I once had in my chest has transformed into easy breathing.
 Never again do I want to go back to being that person.
 Let it be known that I do not need “completing”.
 I am not looking for “The One” – I am one.
 Should I ever join in union with another, though, I’d need to be damn sure that there was very little risk of losing that sense of identity.
 However, when it comes to this, there is an initial hurdle that may prove the biggest challenge to get over.

 The longer you spend alone, the harder it becomes to willingly change it.

 Plus, the thought of intimacy actually becomes a bit of a turn-off!
-However, that may also be down to the fact I’m demisexual, too.
-Seriously though, it really does happen!
+However, that may also be down to my demisexual orientation, too.
+Seriously though, it really does happen.
 The longer you go without something, the less you desire it.
-That is, until you meet someone who “reactivates” those feelings, per se.
+That is until you meet someone who “reactivates” those feelings, per se.

 With this in mind, let’s give this debate a fair hearing.